Oracle 1Z0-071 Practice Test & Mock Exam

 Using ORDER BY annual_pay DESC keeps the sort aligned with the item presented to users as annual_pay.
 That makes the final order more stable than relying on column position or a hard-coded original expression.

-• Column position fails because ORDER BY 2 can point to a different item after the select list is rearranged.
+ORDER BY 2can point to a different item after the select list is rearranged. - Base column only fails because sorting by

-• Hard-coded expression is less stable because it no longer matches the displayed column if the annual_pay expression is later changed.
+salaryis not the same rule as sorting by the displayed computedannual_pay. - Hard-coded expression is less stable because it no longer matches the displayed column if the

 Related terms: ORDER BY, column alias, column position, sort expression